 Every month or so I run across another miss-guided designer making a CCG (Collectible Card Game or Trading Card Game).
 So again, I’m writing a blog so I don’t have to repeat myself all the time.
 Let’s be clear, CCG is not a STYLE of play, it’s a distribution model.
-If you just want to make a game where you construct decks to play, than don’t call it a CCG.
+If you just want to make a game where you construct decks to play, then don’t call it a CCG.

 I’ve been in this industry a long time… about 20 years now.
 In that time hundreds of CCGs have been made.
 Do you know how many CCGs have lasted more than 1 year’s time?
 Maybe a dozen or two tops.
 You know how many have made any significant money?
 About half that.
 How many have lost significant money?
 Hundreds.
 There is a reason Magic the Gathering is still the only profitable card game WOTC produces – did you know they had 14 other CCGs?
 How many can you name besides Pokemon and maybe Star Wars?

 In today’s hobby gaming world the CCG label is more or less the kiss of death to any game.
 Even large companies with large marketing budgets with awesome licenses don’t make it.
 Why do you think you have a chance in hell?

 – CCG’s are very costly to make.
 Tons of unique art is required and the manufacturing process (with random boosters) is very costly.
 You will end up printing huge amounts just to get the cost down.
 Now you’re stuck with a bunch of product you need to warehouse.
 Then there is the unique art that you need to commission for each card which will cost you $100-300 per card.
 CCG’s that have spent hundreds of thousands of dollars on marketing have still utterly failed – do you have that kind of money?
-There is a saying, the fastest way to loose a million bucks is to spend it making games in the hobby game industry.
+There is a saying, the fastest way to lose a million bucks is to spend it making a CCG in the hobby game industry.
 Others have before you.
 Literally.

 – Publishers don’t like CCG’s.
 If you are attempting to pitch your game to a publisher to let them handle all the business aspects of your game, if they hear the word CCG they will go running fast in the opposite direction.
 If they don’t they’ll want you to change it from a CCG to some other distribution format anyway.,